 - 6 credit hours of research

-Curricula for all four tracks includes prerequisite courses for admission into The University of Utah Department of Biomedical Informatics Ph.D. program.
+Curricula for all four tracks include prerequisite courses for entry into the University of Utah Department of BMI Ph.D. program.
 Ph.D. candidates should be well versed in the areas of:

 - Computer Programming